 This section of the Radiation Protection Program Manual outlines the requirements and procedures for DOT&PF's purchase and use of radioactive materials.
-All reports and records generated by this program will be kept long term in the EDMS.
-Purging will not be done until after 75 years or the termination of the license.
+All reports and records generated by this program will be kept permanently in the EDMS.

 Radioactive material use at DOT&PF is bound by the limits and requirements established in the DOT&PF's NRC Radioactive Materials License.
 This license imposes limits on the quantities, types, and forms of radioactive materials that can be possessed and outlines specific requirements for DOT&PF's Radiation Protection Program.
 All aspects of the purchasing, use, and disposal of radioactive materials must comply with the terms of the DOT&PF's Radioactive Materials License and State of Alaska laws and regulations.